What is BIM Content?

 From members of the Architecture, Engineering and Design community of Australia and New Zealand

 Providing high-quality Building Information Modelling (BIM) content is now critical for Building Product Manufacturers to engage successfully with the design and construction industry.
-Signatories to this letter add their names in support of the request for product suppliers to take action.

 Featured Signatories